Edna Harper was not a fan of the boring, cookie-cutter shrubs that decorated the hilly landscape of her Mission Hills home in San Diego.

 Edna shows no sign of being satisfied with her garden of creatures as it is, and continues to come up with new, fantastical shapes to give the lucky shrubs that were rescued from a drab landscape existence.

-The Harpers welcome anyone to come and enjoy their outdoors museum, but if you do visit, p[lease remember this is a private residence, and treat it with love and and quiet observance.
+The Harpers welcome anyone to come and enjoy their outdoors museum, but if you do visit, p[please remember this is a private residence, and treat it with love and quiet observance.

 Know Before You Go

 If you walk from the Park, you can go across Spruce street suspension bridge (found in this Atlas) and will take about 45 minutes.It's a quiet little area, and many people drive past.
 There are signs not to touch or enter, which is totally fine.
 Evening time is a great time to take a photo as the sun sets on the garden...beautiful.